Which Organism Can Be A Bloodborne Pathogen

 This is the most common route.
 A needle punctures the skin and carries infected blood with it.
 A cut on your hand touches someone else's blood.
 Even a papercut can be enough if the timing's wrong.

 The organism doesn't dig in like a worm.
-HIV looks for immune cells.
+It just needs a hole.
 Once inside, viruses like HBV or HCV find liver cells.
-It just needs a hole.
+That's why hIV looks for immune cells.
 They don't float around doing nothing — they hijack your own cells to make copies.

 Mucous Membrane Exposure